-Do important pieces of analyses to make yourself visible.
+Do important pieces of analysis to make yourself visible.
 When you work on important analyses you will end up sending it to senior people and sometimes to the client, since you will hold the master document.

 You will also be working on something that everyone will be reviewing and providing input for, so the quality of your work will be visible and your level of effort will be well known.

-For example, when someone completed an analyses on the engagement I would spend hours making their work better, for the benefit of the team.
+For example, when someone completed an analysis on the engagement I would spend hours making their work better, for the benefit of the team.
 The thing is the engagement manager or partner does not know I am doing it and, as a result, I get no credit for it.

 So I have to limit the amount of effort I dedicate to invisible work.
-I have to find a balance between helping the team and focusing on the real priorities, which tend to be visible.
+I have to find a balance between helping the team and focusing on real priorities, which tend to be visible.

-You need to show an unbelievable level of commitment, and go above and beyond what is expected, in every visible way possible, to leave no reasonable doubt about your level of performance.
+You need to show an unbelievable level of commitment and go above and beyond what is expected, in every visible way possible, to leave no reasonable doubt about your level of performance.

 Speak during meetings but be careful.
-Since you do not have an established reputation with the engagement partner, or your reputation is not as strong as that of a high performing consultant, try to emulate the communication style of someone on your team who is clearly very successful.
+Since you do not have an established reputation with the engagement partner or your reputation is not as strong as that of a high performing consultant, try to emulate the communication style of someone on your team who is clearly very successful.

 However, again be careful.
 You can get into a lot of trouble if you present poorly or if you come across as aggressive.
-Be very polite, be ready to change your work if the client raises any objections, however many times they ask you to change it, and follow the lead of the engagement manager and partner.
+Be very polite, be ready to change your work if the client raises any objections, however many times they ask you to change it and follow the lead of the engagement manager and partner.
 Try to emulate the way they communicate with the client.

-If you work very hard, enough of senior people will see themselves in you and will want to help you.
+If you work very hard, enough senior people will see themselves in you and will want to help you.

 The difference between being exceptional and average is not that big in terms of the effort required.
-What you need is to mobilize your focus on the engagement in critical times and consistently over deliver.
+What you need is to mobilize your focus on the engagement in critical times and consistently over-deliver.
 In the downtime, you can take breaks almost as much as the average consultants.

 For example, I once had to write a proposal in 5 hours for a client I never met on a type of study with which I was not familiar.
 I pushed extremely hard.
 There was almost no eating and no breaks during those 5 hours.
 Just like a 5-hour exam.
 Once I delivered the proposal, I could relax and get some rest.

-Another example was when I had to deliver a business case over night.
+Another example was when I had to deliver a business case overnight.
 I pushed extremely hard and delivered the business case on time.
-After that I could take things easy for a few hours to recover.
+After that, I could take things easy for a few hours to recover.

 Engagement leaders or client should not be commenting on you looking tired or your hands shaking.
 You need to look like you can handle the pressure and know how to balance your work and life priorities.